bhojpur/.github/profile/README.md

 # [Making Intelligent IT Solutions](https://www.bhojpur-consulting.com)

-We encourage __free__ and __open source__ software development that establishes reasonable trust among customer.
-Also, it is their right to know what exactly is there under the hood in the technology products or services they are consuming.
-They are learn about it at their own pace.
+We encourage __free__ and __open source__ software development that establishes reasonable trust among customers.
+Also, it is their `right to know`, what exactly is there under the hood in the technology __products__ or __services__ they are consuming.
+Anyone can learn about the software by reviewing the `source code` at their own pace.
+You are free to __copy__ the source code and encouraged to experiment and/or use it according to your situation.

 We make web-scale, high-performance, distributed software `products` (e.g. `applications`, `platforms`, `APIs`) and `services` targeting `decentralized` **digital enterprises** and **communication service providers** globally.
+We specialize in complex system integration.

-## Platform Development
+## Platform as a Service Development

 We are continuously integrating, building, testing, and deploying [Bhojpur.NET Platform](https://github.com/bhojpur/platform) ecosystem solutions to deliver high quality software and reliable systems to the clients.
-Some among these are available in a cloud hosted model.
-However, you have the freedom to download and self-host the same in your own data center (i.e. on-premise or public Cloud).
+Some among these are available in a cloud __hosted__ model.
+However, you have the freedom to download and __self-host__ the same in your own data center (i.e. on-premise or public Cloud).
+We use multiple `cloud service providers` to host the solution for reliability and availability reasons.
+Most of our solutions are cloud-aware, but definitely cloud agnostic.

+## Custom Application Development

+We engage with enterprise clients to develop `multi-tenant` software applications accessible through **mobile**, **web**, and **desktop**.
+Such custom IT solutions are designed for high-performance, web-scale, apply decentralized architecture, integrate well with market leading products or services or platform APIs, and leverage __pre-integrated__, __tested__, and __reliable__ [Bhojpur.NET Platform](https://github.com/bhojpur/platform) ecosystem solution capabilities.
+We can build custom IT solutions very quickly due to our pre-integrated `frameworks` and `SDKs`.

 ## Support Services